sglavoie/sglavoie.github.io-source/content/workflow/0005_using-i3-as-window-manager-for-increased-productivity.md

 ## Conclusion

-I am not trying to convince myself anymore: I really prefer this workflow!
+I am not trying to convince myself anymore: I really prefer this workflow <i class="fas fa-grin-hearts"></i>!
 If you are looking for a change and would like to maximize both your productivity and your system resources, `i3` is a great window manager to consider.
 It doesn't seem very intuitive at first, but I swear it quickly becomes easy to use and you also end up learning more about how Linux works and set things up manually (just once!) to your likings.
 For example, I use Rofi instead of dmenu to have a window pop-up to select applications or switch to any window on any workspace... which was only one line to modify in the configuration file.

 I have found the following screencasts on YouTube to be quite useful in learning how to configure `i3` (apart from the official documentation which is very comprehensive):